opethe1st/GoJson/log.md

 So I looked at the official go package and I can't see any reason why mine should be significantly slower.
 I initially thought it could be that I used recursion but they used recursion too.
 I am trying out benchmarkig to figure this out.

+So that was interesting.
+I figured out why it was slow.
+It was because for some reason my handwritten strconv.Unquote() didn't perform anywhere close to the stdlib's implementation.
+I find that a bit worrying becaue it means I haven't really learned how to write performant Go code yet.
+I still need to learn more about benchmarking but boy did it work.
+It has also be nice to get acquainted with using a debugger.

+At this point where I am really proud of what I have written.
+It is nice and clear without sacrificing any performance.

+The other thing I was proud of what read Armin's post about stream processing and realizing that my structure is so good it wouldn't be too hard to support it as long as I could implement the iterator interface.